bradshawsguide/website/src/content/stations/141-kingston-on-sea/station.md

 - A telegraph station.
 ----
 text: This village is situated on the right of the line; it has a harbour and wharf, and is said to be prosperous and thriving.

-The line proceeds along the shore, presenting no feature worth remarking, and reaches [New Shoreham](/stations/new-shoreham).